You have put in the time, developed impressive leadership skills, and demonstrated unmatched prowess in your field.

-For example, in a highly competitive environment, subtle challenges of leader ability may be viewed negatively (lack of courage).
+For example, in a highly competitive environment, subtle challenges of leadership ability may be viewed negatively (lack of courage).
 Blatant challenges may be more welcomed as an indication of fearlessness.

-Leaders must be aware of what they say, what they do, how they act.
+Leaders must be aware of what they say, what they do, and how they act.

-Such filtered behavior is especially important within the first 90 days, since your team is watching and often waiting for the slightest questionable behavior.
-Leaders must encourage use of positive reinforcement and constructive feedback.
+Such filtered behavior is especially important within the first 90 days since your team is watching and often waiting for the slightest questionable behavior.
+Leaders must encourage the use of positive reinforcement and constructive feedback.

 This action is primarily achieved by modeling the desired behaviors.
 Leaders may also utilize individual and team meetings to communicate accepted conduct.